 - Android devices (including Tap-on-Phone, Viva Wallet Contactless Terminal powered by Google Play, Viva Wallet Contactless Terminal with Professional Scanner powered by Google Play & Viva Wallet Contactless / Chip & PIN Terminal powered by Google Play)

 - iOS devices

-1 REST API functionality is coming soon for Paydroid (PAX) devices.
+REST API functionality is not currently supported for Paydroid (PAX) devices

 The below diagram outlines the relationship and process flow between the systems involved in an EFT POS communication:

 The steps of the above process flow are explained below:

 For WAN connections to the REST API, where an ECR would need to discover what EFT POS devices are connected prior to initiating an operation, a service endpoint is provided which allows for the querying and retrieving of a list of EFT POS devices which belong to a merchant and which can be optionally filtered further